Women's suffrage in states of the United States: Ohio

 By 1894 women gained the right to vote in school board elections, but not on infrastructure bonds in schools.
 Women voted in school elections for the first time in 1895.
 Harriet Taylor Upton became president of OWSA in 1899.
 She also served as treasurer for the National American Woman Suffrage Association (NAWSA).
 Upton began to organize women around Ohio and doubled participation of activists in the movement over the course of 1900.
 In 1903, NAWSA moved their national headquarters to Warren, Ohio.

 During 1912 the next constitutional convention in Ohio was held and women in the state were already energized from California's women's suffrage win.
 During the convention, a women's suffrage referendum was passed.
 Activists campaigned heavily both for and against the women's suffrage referendum.
 Despite the hard work of suffragists, the referendum failed, with most counties opposing women's suffrage.
 After the loss, Ohio suffragists regrouped and reorganized.
 Several new suffrage groups were formed and Ohio women worked in 1914 to get another women's suffrage referendum on the next ballot.
 Again there was another large campaign, but the referendum failed.

 After the 1914 defeat, Ohio suffragists turned to pursuing municipal election suffrage for women.
-On June 6, 1916 women East Cleveland, Ohio won the right to vote in city elections. name=":133"/> In 1917 women in Lakewood, Ohio and Columbus, Ohio won municipal suffrage rights.
-Briefly, Ohio women earned the right to vote for presidential electors in 1917, but it was repealed after a narrowly decided voter referendum.
+On June 6, 1916 women East Cleveland, Ohio won the right to vote in city elections.
+In 1917 women in Lakewood, Ohio and Columbus, Ohio won municipal suffrage rights.
+Briefly, Ohio women secured the right to vote for presidential electors in 1917, but it was repealed after a narrowly decided voter referendum.
 On June 16, 1919 Ohio ratified the Nineteenth Amendment, becoming the fifth state to ratify.